 #2 - Don’t Trade

 The next key lesson from Jesse Livermore is not to trade at all.
-Why am I telling a trader not to trade?
+Why are We telling a trader not to trade?
 The fact is that most new traders feel pressured to trade all the time.
-This is wrong because as I have mentioned before, too many trades are usually wrong.
-Remember, too much of everything is poisonous.
-Livermore advised people to trade for a few times a day.
-He also advised people not to trade when their instincts were not aligned to the market.
+This is wrong because as We have mentioned before, too many trades are usually wrong.
+You can easily risk overtrading.

 #3 - Start Early and Practice

 The next lesson from Jesse Livermore was on the need to start trading early.
 As mentioned above, he started being involved in trading as a 15-year-old kid.
 By starting this early, he was able to get involved in the market and know how it worked.

 #5 - Hope for Profits and Fear Losses

 Of course every trader hopes that their trades will make them money.
-You should always hope that your trades will turn a profit and fear the losses that could come.
+You should always hope that your trades will turn a profit and fear the losses (but not be biased by them) that could come.
 Doing this will help you mitigate losses.

 One way of mitigating this is by placing stop losses in the most appropriate places.

 In line with this, it is important to note that no trading strategy will produce perfect results.
 While Jesse Livermore was a great trader, he is also widely known for many losses he made during his career.

 Similarly, even the best traders and investors of our day regularly make mistakes.
 For example, Warren Buffett made a big loss when he invested in IBM.